 What are Nootropics?

 Drugs that enhance memory and other cognitive functions are called nootropics.
-A lot of white-collar workers and college students are familiar with the different types of nootropics, and one wonders whether this is a good thing or not.
+A lot of white-collar workers and college students are familiar with the different types of nootropics, and one may wonder whether this is a good thing or not.
 To decide whether or not Adrafinil is for you, you’ll have to find out what specific effects you’re looking for in a nootropic.
 You can’t just say you want to be “smarter” or “better” or even more “energetic”.
 Different nootropics help you achieve different levels of smartness and energy.

 What is Adrafinil?